New Georgia: Population

 The Kalikoqu is a tribe in the Roviana Lagoon on the southern side of New Georgia Island; the larger tribal polities are the chief districts of Saikile and Kalikoqu.

 History

 The central part of New Georgia is the cradle of Roviana culture.
 A large complex of megalithic shrines and other structures was developed in the 13th century AD.
 Later, between the 15th and 17th centuries Roviana people moved over to smaller barrier islands at New Georgia with a hub in Nusa Roviana.
+Through trade and headhunting expeditions, Nusa Roviana turned into the regional centre of power and trade.